gabrielmvas/captcha-solver/README.md

 # Captcha Object Detection

-A package that uses object detection to solve digit captchas
+A python package for solving 6 digit Captchas.
+It uses an Object Detection model trained to identify numbers and letters.